deriqai/logger-samples/otel-news-service/README.md

 * **Instrumentation Scope:** Identifies the library or instrumentation that generated the event, including its name and version.
 This helps in understanding the origin of the telemetry data.
 * **Trace Context (TraceId, SpanId, TraceFlags):** If the event occurs within the context of a distributed trace, these fields link the event to a specific trace and span, allowing for correlation of events within a request flow.

-## OpenTelemetry NEWS Sample Event to CloudWatch Script
+## OpenTelemetry NEWS Sample Event generator and CloudWatch exporter script

 ### Overview